-The NMM Note has a term of two years, with its payment obligations commencing on February 1, 2017 and continuing on a quarterly basis thereafter until January 2019 (the "NMM Note Maturity Date").
-Under the terms of the NMM Note, the Company must pay NMM interest on the principal balance outstanding at the prime rate (as such term is defined in the NMM Note) plus 1%.
-All outstanding principal and accrued but unpaid interest under the NMM Note is due and payable in full on the NMM Note Maturity Date.
+Under the terms of the Restated NMM Note, the Company must pay NMM successive quarterly installments comprising all accrued and unpaid interest on the principal balance outstanding at the prime rate (as such term is defined in the Restated NMM Note) plus 1%.
+All outstanding principal and accrued but unpaid interest under the Restated NMM Note is due and payable in full on the Restated NMM Note Maturity Date.
 The Company may voluntarily prepay the outstanding principal and interest in whole or in part without penalty or premium.
-Upon the occurrence of an event of default (as such term is defined in the NMM Note), the unpaid principal amount of, and all accrued but unpaid interest on, the NMM Note will become due and payable immediately at the option of NMM.
-In such event, NMM may, at its option, declare the entire unpaid balance of the NMM Note, together with all accrued interest, applicable fees, and costs and charges, including costs of collection, if any, to be immediately due and payable in cash.
+Upon the occurrence of an event of default (as such term is defined in the Restated NMM Note), the unpaid principal amount of, and all accrued but unpaid interest on, the Restated NMM Note will become due and payable immediately at the option of NMM.
+In such event, NMM may, at its option, declare the entire unpaid balance of the Restated NMM Note, together with all accrued interest, applicable fees, and costs and charges, including costs of collection, if any, to be immediately due and payable in cash.

-Interest expense associated with the outstanding notes payable amounted to \$139,322 for the three months ended June 30, 2017.
-There was no interest on these notes for the three months ended June 30, 2016.
+Interest expense associated with the outstanding notes payable amounted to \$70,243 and \$134,336 for the three and six months ended September 30, 2017, respectively.
+There was no interest on these notes for the three and six months ended September 30, 2016.